 Socioeconomic Status on the Relationship between Teacher Support and School Belonging

-Although perceived teacher support tends to be positively associated with sense of school belonging (Allen et al., 2018; Garcia-Reid, 2007; Wang & Holcombe, 2010), Maslow’s (1943) hierarchy of needs suggests that the relationship between teacher support and school belonging will be weaker for students of a low SES compared to students of a high SES, due to the barriers students of a low SES tend to face in meeting their safety needs.
+Although perceived teacher support tends to be positively associated with sense of school belonging (Allen et al., 2018; Garcia-Reid, 2007; Wang & Holcombe, 2010), Maslow’s (1943) hierarchy of needs may be used to infer the relationship between teacher support and school belonging will be weaker for students of a low SES compared to students of a high SES, due to the barriers students of a low SES tend to face in meeting their safety needs.

 Two key studies provide a basis of support for this notion.
 Cemalcilar (2010) investigated the influence of school social relationships on students’ sense of school belonging across low and high SES schools, and their findings inferred that high-quality teacher-student relationships were not as strong in fostering a sense of school belonging for students attending low SES schools compared to students attending high SES schools.
 This study examined students’ attitudes towards teacher-student relationships regarding the general atmosphere in the school, rather than their personal perceptions and interactions.
 Similarly, Yue (2017) explored whether the association between school SES and youth depressive symptoms differed according to the amount of perceived teacher support students received.
 Results indicated that teacher support was not as strong in reducing students’ depressive symptoms for low SES schools compared to high SES schools.

-Cemalcilar (2010) and Yue (2017) examined concepts related to teacher support (satisfaction with teacher-student relationships) and school belonging (depression), but not those factors specifically.
+Cemalcilar (2010) and Yue (2017) examined concepts related to teacher support (satisfaction with teacher-student relationships) and school belonging (depression) but not those factors specifically.
 This highlights the need for the current study to examine whether Cemalcilar’s (2010) and Yue’s (2017) results extend to perceived teacher support and sense of school belonging, which, if so, would result in the association between perceived teacher support and sense of school belonging being stronger for students of a high SES compared to students of a low SES.
 However, there is also literature that suggests teacher support can buffer the negative experiences students of a low SES tend to face (Berkowitz et al., 2016; Croninger & Lee, 2001).

 Teacher Support as a Compensating Factor

-Research suggests that teacher support can help compensate for the challenges students from lower SES backgrounds face in achieving a strong sense of school belonging, by providing a sense of safety at school (Berkowitz et al., 2016; Brody et al., 2002; Croninger & Lee, 2001).
-Lenzi et al. (2017) discovered that higher perceived teacher support at the individual level was associated with students feeling safer at school, however this was determined for students in general rather than specifically for students of a lower SES.
+Research suggests that teacher support can help compensate for the challenges students from lower SES backgrounds face in achieving a strong sense of school belonging by providing a sense of safety at school (Berkowitz et al., 2016; Brody et al., 2002; Croninger & Lee, 2001).
+Lenzi et al. (2017) discovered that higher perceived teacher support at the individual level was associated with students feeling safer at school; however, this was determined for students in general rather than specifically for students of a lower SES.
 If teacher support can provide a sense of security for students who face unique challenges in meeting their safety needs, then Maslow’s (1943) hierarchy of needs would indicate that teacher support should positively influence sense of school belonging equally for students of a low or high SES.